-• Alumni should bring identification and their CID / alumni number with them to help verify their eligibility to access the Centre.
+• Alumni should bring identification and their CID / alumni membership number with them to help verify their eligibility to access the Centre.

 • Alumni are permitted to occasionally (no more than once a week) bring up to two guests inside the space, or a maximum of five guests into the meeting room.
-Guests remain the responsibility of the alumnus they are accompanying and the terms and conditions should be brought to their attention and adhered to.
+Guests remain the responsibility of the alumnus they are accompanying, and the terms and conditions should be brought to their attention and adhered to.

-• Opening hours are Monday to Friday, between 09.15 and 16.45, however users are encouraged to begin exiting the Centre from 16.30, as staff require time to tidy and refresh the space before they leave at 17.00.
+• Opening hours are Monday to Friday, between 9.15 and 16.45, however users are encouraged to begin exiting the Centre from 16.30, as staff require time to tidy and refresh the space before they leave at 17.00.

 • The Centre can be used for business purposes; however, businesses cannot be registered to the address, nor can personal or business correspondence be sent to the Centre.